Board of Trustees Contact Information: BoardTrustee@boyslatin.org

 Mr. Ujifusa is a historian and a published author.
 In 2012, The Wall Street Journal named his first book, A Man and His Ship: America's Greatest Naval Architect and His Quest to Build the SS United States (Simon & Schuster), as one of the 10 best nonfiction books of the year.
 His second book, Barons of the Sea: And Their Race to Build the World's Fastest Clipper Ship, is scheduled to be published in the summer of 2018.
 Mr. Ujifusa has appeared on National Public Radio, CBS Sunday Morning, and numerous other media outlets.
 He lectures on American business, urban, and maritime history at venues around the country, and is a frequent contributor to the urban history website PhillyHistory.org.
 Mr. Ujifusa is also the author of the official corporate history of Airgas, Inc. A native of New York City and raised in Chappaqua, New York, Steven received his undergraduate degree in history from Harvard University and a joint masters in historic preservation and real estate development from the University of Pennsylvania.
 He serves on the boards of the Independence Seaport Museum and the Japan American Society of Greater Philadelphia.
 Mr. Ujifusa is also a rowing member of the University Barge Club and a singing member of the Orpheus Club of Philadelphia.
 He resides with his wife in Philadelphia's historic Cedar Park neighborhood.

-Unit Chief, Department of Veterans Affairs Insurance Center
+Chief, Internal Control Staff, Department of Veterans Affairs Insurance Center

 Wesley Wyatt IV